 The GMA Gallery opened in November of 2010 with a commitment to showcase the work of traditional and rural Georgia artists.
 Since 2010 the Gallery has hosted a new exhibit every three months, each spotlighting individual artists or groups of artists who not only create rural art, but are actively involved in passing their skills to the next generation.
 Art classes for adults taught by local artists are offered every month in addition to regular exhibit programming, and artisan lectures and demonstrations are often a part of the exhibit openings.
 The Gallery works with a list of regional partners to present each exhibit to the community and to showcase the work of local farmers, musicians, and artisans during the opening receptions for each exhibit.
 Artisans wishing to apply for exhibit consideration can email firstname.lastname@example.org for an application.

-The Gallery received a “Best Exhibit” award from the Georgia Association of Museums and Galleries in 2012, and Best Exhibit and Best Gallery Event in January 2015, and Best Gallery Event in January 2016.
+The Gallery received a “Best Exhibit” award from the Georgia Association of Museums and Galleries in 2012, Best Exhibit and Best Gallery Event in January 2015, and Best Gallery Event in January 2016.

 Current Gallery Exhibit